ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/env.md

 # Update to a name of your choice
 APP_NAME='My Cool App'

-# The environment should be set to "production"
+# Leave this as "production"
 APP_ENV=production

-# Debug mode should be disabled to avoid exposing sensitive config information.
+# Leave this as "false"---debug mode should be disabled to avoid exposing
+# sensitive config information.
 # See e.g. https://laravel.com/docs/10.x/configuration#debug-mode
 APP_DEBUG=false

-# Set this to either your server's IP address or domain name, if you have one
+# Set this to either your server's IP address or domain name, if you have one.
 APP_URL=1.2.3.4
 # APP_URL=foo.com  # if you have a domain name
 ```